 - (1) Conduct investigations.
 The investigation of a complaint filed under this State Plan will be undertaken by the Registration Agency, and will proceed as expeditiously as possible.
-In conducting complaint investigations, the Registration Agency must: - (a) Provide written notice to the complainant acknowledging receipt of the complaint; - (b) Contact the complainant, if the complaint form is incomplete, to obtain full information necessary to initiate an investigation; - (c) Initiate an investigation upon receiving a complete complaint; - (d) Complete a thorough investigation of the allegations of the complaint and develop a complete case record that must contain, but is not limited to, the name, address, and telephone number of each person interviewed, the interview statements, copies, transcripts, or summaries (where appropriate) of pertinent

-- documents, and a narrative report of the investigation with references to exhibits and other evidence which relate to the alleged violations; and - (e) Provide written notification of the Registration Agency's findings to both the respondent and the complainant. - (2) Seek compliance.
+In conducting complaint investigations, the Registration Agency must: - (a) Provide written notice to the complainant acknowledging receipt of the complaint; - (b) Contact the complainant, if the complaint form is incomplete, to obtain full information necessary to initiate an investigation; - (c) Initiate an investigation upon receiving a complete complaint; - (d) Complete a thorough investigation of the allegations of the complaint and develop a complete case record that must contain, but is not limited to, the name, address, and telephone number of each person interviewed, the interview statements, copies, transcripts, or summaries (where appropriate) of pertinent documents, and a narrative report of the investigation with references to exhibits and other evidence which relate to the alleged violations; and - (e) Provide written notification of the Registration Agency's findings to both the respondent and the complainant. - (2) Seek compliance.
 Where a report of findings from a complaint investigation indicates a violation of the nondiscrimination requirements of this State Plan, the Registration Agency should attempt to resolve the matter quickly at the Registration Agency level whenever appropriate.
-Where a complaint of discrimination cannot be resolved at the Registration Agency level to the satisfaction of the complainant, the Registration Agency must refer the complaint to other Federal, State or local EEO agencies, as appropriate. - (3) Referrals to other EEO agencies.
-The Registration Agency, at its discretion, may choose to refer a complaint immediately upon its receipt or any time thereafter to: - (a) The EEOC; - (b) The United States Attorney General; - (c) The Department's OFCCP; or - (d) For an SAA, to its Fair Employment Practices Agency. - (4) Alternative complaint procedures.
+Where a complaint of discrimination cannot be resolved at the Registration Agency level to the satisfaction of the complainant, the Registration Agency must refer the complaint to other Federal, State or local EEO agencies, as appropriate.

+- (3) Referrals to other EEO agencies.
+The Registration Agency, at its discretion, may choose to refer a complaint immediately upon its receipt or any time thereafter to: - (a) The EEOC; - (b) The United States Attorney General; - (c) The U.S. Department of Labor's OFCCP; - (d) For an SAA, to its Fair Employment Practices Agency; or - (e) The U.S. Department of Education's Office for Civil Rights. - (4) Alternative complaint procedures.
 An SAA may adopt a complaint review procedure differing in detail from that given in this section provided it is submitted for review to and receives approval by the Administrator.